Gorkido/NotYetHAX-Trainer-3.63/README.md

 <div align="center">

-## Some Info
+## Infortmation

-First of all the trainer was not an Virus or anything..
-And I was going to quit Growtopia, then let people know about it.
-Then make the trainer open source.
-But couple of days later discord banned my account and made it easier to tell people that i quit Growtopia.
-After that i decided to make the trainer an open source project!
+First of all, the cheats I made weren't viruses.
+And I wanted to quit Growtopia and let people know about it.
+I  already wanted to make the cheat open source.
+But a few days later, Discord suspended my account and made it easier to tell people that I was leaving Growtopia.
+After that, I decided to make the trainer an open source project.

 And of course :) Have Fun!!

 ## Information About The Trainer

-The trainer was an .EXE file (executable) because i put the trainer and its files inside my Visual Studio project (inside the resource directory) meaning: EXE was the loader. it was extracting needed files inside "%temp%/NotYetHAX/".
-EXE was starting the trainer inside "%temp%/NotYetHAX/NotYetHAX's_Trainer.EXE". i know you are wondering why is it an EXE?
-Because i made the trainer EXE with Cheat Engine (With the "Exe Trainer Generator")
+The trainer is a .EXE file (executable) because I put the trainer and its files in my Visual Studio project (in the resources folder), which means: EXE is the loader. it is extracting the required files in "%temp%/NotYetHAX/".
+EXE starts the trainer in "%temp%/NotYetHAX/NotYetHAX`s_Trainer.EXE".
+I know you are wondering why is this an EXE?
+Because I made a EXE trainer with Cheat Engine (With "Exe Trainer Generator")
 ## Why .EXE? why not .CETRAINER?

-Because some people didn't know how to install cheat engine and start the trainer with it..
-So .EXE was better for those people :)
+Because some people don't know how to install cheat engine and start the trainer with it..
+So .EXE is better for those people :)

-## Why didn't i make the trainer an open source project before?
+## Why didn't I turn the trainer into an open source project before?

-Because making an Growtopia trainer, and finding cheats was my life (kinda) so i thought my cheats were so epic and overpowered. (until now xd)
+Because making a Growtopia trainer and looking for cheats was my life (kinda), I thought my cheats were epic and overpowered.

 ## Trainer's Preview
 ![Login](https://user-images.githubusercontent.com/81165187/122813188-52937b80-d2db-11eb-8f5b-782915a77143.png)